 - Ginger can be added to stir-fries, baked fish, fried rice, fried noodles, baked chicken, chicken rice etc etc.

 - Include ginger in fresh juices for an extra spicy kick.

 - If you have a sweet tooth, ginger can easily be made into candied ginger.
 All that’s needed is sugar, water and ginger.

 Fresh fruits and raw vegetables are effective in removing mercury and other toxic heavy metals from our bodies over time.

 They contain many nutrients that help mobilize and excrete mercury, such as:

 – N-Acetyl-Cysteine (NAC)

-If you find it difficult to adopt a raw food diet (which is understandable), instead try to have at least one raw fruit or vegetable each day and go from there.
-Adopting a more raw food diet is a gradual process and should not be forced.
+If you find it difficult to adopt more raw foods, try to have at least one fruit or raw vegetable each day and go from there.
 Do what is easy and enjoyable first.
 Eat your favorite fruits and salads.
-Have delicious fresh fruit juices instead.
-Some vegetables are easier to take in their juice form, such as carrots and kale.
+Have delicious fresh fruit juices.